 Your contact person will offer feedback on your initial application, room for improvement and areas you may need to consider.
 The team of reviewers will review your final application.
 A certifying officer will visit your community to witness the community safety efforts.
 A congratulatory ceremony will be conducted because this is great reason for celebration – keeping all citizens safe in your community.

 - Community contaacts SCFNZ for guidance and support.

 - Become familiar with the Safe Community model.

 - Community submits a letter of intent to SCFNZ.

 - SCFNZ will invoice the community for entire process and appoint a key contact person.

 - Community submits draft application documentation to SCFNZ.

 - Feedback will be provided on draft within 14 working days.

 - Community submits final application document.

 - SCFNZ provides feedback on accreditation application from the team of reviewers.

-- Host a site visit to demonstration community safety efforts for the Certifier/Review Team.
+- Host a site visit to demonstrate community safety efforts for the Certifier/Review Team.

 - Conduct a ceremony celebrating your official accreditation.

-Communities seeking accreditation must meet the following six indicators based on the Safe Community model, an approach recommended by WHO and the process adapted for Pan Pacific Region:
+Communities seeking accreditation must meet the following six indicators based on the Safe Community model, an approach recommended by WHO and the process adapted for the Pan Pacific Region:

 - Leadership and Collaboration: demonstration of leadership by a coalition or group focused on improving community safety.